wkornewald/ts-react-struct/README.md

-import * as React from 'react' import {ChangeEvent} from 'react' import * as ReactDom from 'react-dom' import {Struct, LeafRef, ChangeReason} from 'ts-immutable-struct' import {Component} from 'ts-react-struct'
+import * as React from 'react' import {ChangeEvent} from 'react' import * as ReactDom from 'react-dom' import {Struct, LeafRef} from 'ts-immutable-struct' import {Component} from 'ts-react-struct'

 interface Props extends React.HTMLProps<HTMLInputElement> {